arafatm/arafatm.github.io/quotes.md

 > Peter Principle: People in a hierarchy such as a business or government will be promoted until they suck at their jobs, at which point they will remain where they are.
 As a result, the world is filled with people who suck at their jobs. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Loki’s Wager: Fallacy where someone tries to defend a concept from criticism, or dismiss it as a myth, by unduly claiming it cannot be defined.
-E.g. “God works in mysterious ways” (god of the gaps), “race is biologically meaningless” (Lewontin’s fallacy). -- https://threadreaderapp.com/thread/1225561131122597896.html
+E.g. "God works in mysterious ways" (god of the gaps), "race is biologically meaningless" (Lewontin’s fallacy). -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Subselves: We use different mental processes in different situations, so each of us is not a single character but a collection of different characters, who take turns to commandeer the body depending on the situation.
-There is an office “you”, a lover “you”, an online “you”, etc. -- https://threadreaderapp.com/thread/1225561131122597896.html
+There is an office "you", a lover "you", an online "you", etc. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Goodhart’s Law: When a measure becomes a goal, it ceases to become a measure.
 E.g. British colonialists tried to control snakes in India.
 They measured progress by number of snakes killed, offering money for snake corpses.
 People responded by breeding snakes & killing them. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Radical Phase Transition (my term): Extremist movements can behave like solids (tyrannies), liquids (insurgencies), and gases (conspiracy theories).
 Pressuring them causes them to go from solid => liquid => gas.
 Leaving them alone causes them to go from gas => liquid => solid. -- https://threadreaderapp.com/thread/1225561131122597896.html

-> Legibility: We see a complex natural system, assume that because it *looks* messy that it must be disordered, then impose our own order on it to make it “legible”.
+> Legibility: We see a complex natural system, assume that because it *looks* messy that it must be disordered, then impose our own order on it to make it "legible".
 But in removing the messiness we remove essential components of the system that we couldn’t grasp, and it fails. -- https://threadreaderapp.com/thread/1225561131122597896.html

-> Shifting Baseline Syndrome: Frog says to Fish, “how’s the water?”.
-Fish replies, “what’s water?”.
+> Shifting Baseline Syndrome: Frog says to Fish, "how’s the water?".
+Fish replies, "what’s water?".
 We become blind to what we’re familiar with.
 And since the world is always changing, and we're always getting used to it, we can even become blind to the slow march of catastrophe. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Availability Cascade: When a new concept enters the arena of ideas, people react to it, thereby amplifying it.
 The idea thus becomes more popular, causing even more people to amplify it by reacting to it, until everyone feels the need to talk about it. -- https://threadreaderapp.com/thread/1225561131122597896.html